Diversity and inclusion at Melbourne School of Engineering

 Key areas of focus

-- Increasing the percentage of female academic and professional staff, with a focus on: staff retention; promotion and recruitment
+- Increasing the percentage of female academic and professional staff, with a focus on retention and promotion

-- Creating an inclusive organisational culture to support LGBTQIA+ staff and students
+- Creating an inclusive organisational culture to support LGBTQIA+ students and staff

 MSE International Research Fellowship for Female Academics

-The fellowship aims to provide opportunities for our female researchers to strengthen and develop their academic networks, knowledge, skills, and contacts.
+The fellowship valued at up to AUD11,000 aims to provide opportunities for our female researchers to strengthen and develop their academic networks, knowledge, skills, and contacts.
 Fellowships are tenable for between one and six months.
-The next round of fellowships will take place between 1 January 2018 and 31 December 2018.
+We congratulate the following 2019 recipients.

 MSE Mentoring Program